 This is my first time doing it from both a PE-backed company and in a consolidator space.
 It's definitely challenging.
 And the deal flow is pretty aggressive.
 I like it.
 I definitely like the PE-backed space.

 I've done it for a public company before because sometimes you can have competing priorities within a public company.
 That's having to manage their profitability a quarter at a time for the street and stuff.

-So one year, you may be really focused on acquisitions and then the next year we're, Hey, we're going to use all of our available cash to buy back shares and things like that.
+So one year, you may be focused on acquisitions, and then the next year, we're, Hey, we're going to use all of our available cash to buy back shares and things like that.

-The one thing that I like about the consolidator PE-backed company is that they're always going to be aligned with what I want to do because a consolidator is going to do deals.
-That's really the point of why they exist.
+The one thing that I like about the consolidator PE-backed company is that they're always going to be aligned with what I want to do because a consolidator will do deals.
+That's the point of why they exist.

 So you're going to have plenty to do and not have any kind of months where you're maybe sitting around or working on.
 Some different projects because the company is not currently focused on and making any acquisitions.